 Treatment for spina bifida depends on the severity of the condition and the presence of complications.
-For some people, treatment needs may change over time depending on the severity or complications.1
+For some people, treatment needs may change over time, depending on the condition’s severity or complications.1

 - Open spina bifida.
 An infant with myelomeningocele, in which the spinal cord is exposed, can have surgery to close the hole in the back before birth or within the first few days after birth.

 - Hydrocephalus.
-If an infant with spina bifida has hydrocephalus (water on the brain), a surgeon can implant a shunt—a small hollow tube to drain fluid—to relieve pressure on the brain.
+If an infant with spina bifida has hydrocephalus (excess fluid surrounding the brain), a surgeon can implant a shunt—a small hollow tube to drain fluid—to relieve pressure on the brain.
 Treating hydrocephalus can prevent problems such as blindness.

 - Tethered spinal cord.
 Surgery can separate the spinal cord from surrounding tissue.1

-There is no treatment for anencephaly or iniencephaly.2 These conditions are usually fatal shortly after birth.
+There is no treatment for anencephaly or iniencephaly.2 Infants with these conditions usually die shortly after birth.